 Nancy’s sister Mary Finn was a local teacher in Cloontia and she married Ned (Rue) Finn on 28th January 1872, with their connections shown on page 12.
 Mary’s father was given as Matthew.
 The witnesses were Edward McGeever and Catherine Finn.
 Thomas Finn asserts in his booklet on page 5 that Mary Finn was sister to his grandmother Nancy.

 To summarise we have Nancy’s siblings, Margaret, Anna, Catherine and Mary where their father is recorded as Matthew.
-We also have John, Michael and Bridget where Tommie is used in brackets to denote a family connection and John and Edward (Pincher) where Thomas appears as his father in their marriage records.
-We also have Bridget marrying John (Matt) Finn, so presumably another Matthew Finn exists.
-This is obviously contradictory and introduces the element of doubt into this research, but whenever was family research ever guaranteed to be exact?
 Thomas Finn has recorded all of those living in Ireland in his booklet as siblings of Nancy and these are noted across the foot of page 9 above.
 He was not aware of Margaret and Anna in the USA.
 He has also made a few mistakes, not surprising given that he was relying on his memories.
 UPDATE 20th February 2025: This has been resolved in the new charts at the foot of this blog page.

 In Griffiths Valuation that was taken between 1847 and 1864 across the whole of Ireland, there were nine entries for Finns in Derrynabrock, with the properties being numbered on Ordinance Survey maps 63 and 64.
 Two were in Shanbally: John at 26 and Thomas at 28.
 The other seven were in Finn’s Village: Patrick at 50, Edmund at 52, Thomas (John) at 55, Matthew (Thomas) at 57, Thomas (Michael) at 58 and 63, Patrick (Michael) at 62 and Mary at 64.
 I can’t tie up any of these to the 1901 census and the area of Finn’s Village is larger than recorded as part of Ballahere by Thomas Finn in his booklet.
 It is interesting though that one of the entries in Griffiths Valuation is Matthew (Thomas) Finn and it may be the explanation as to why three of Nancy’s siblings have (Tommie) inserted in their names.
 In the 1901 census there was only one house in Derrynabrock occupied by a Matthew Finn and that was House 52.
 He was a widower aged 65, so born in 1836.
 This would make his age range 11 to 28 during the Griffiths Valuation period, just about old enough to have his own household at the end of that range.
 Certainly not conclusive proof of a family connection though.